Building reproducible analytical pipelines in R workshop

 Looking forward to seeing you during the workshop!

-Learn how to use Rcpp package, while contributing to charity!
-Join our workshop on A Gentle and Applied Introduction to Rcpp to improve your skills which is a part of our workshops for Ukraine series.
+Learn how to work with Big Data with Hadoop and Spark!
+Join our workshop on Working with Big Data with Hadoop and Spark which is a part of our workshops for Ukraine series.

 Here’s some more info: